HubSpot/general-store/README.md

 3. updates its value in response to specific messages from the Dispatcher
 4. notifies subscribers when its value changes

-Other features, like Immutability, data fetching, undo, etc., should be implementation details of their individual stores.
+Other features, like immutability, data fetching, undo, etc., should be implementation details of their individual stores.
 We also didn’t want to write switch statements anymore… JavaScript switch statements are terrifying.

 # Create a store